ibm-cloud-docs/pattern-pvs-aix-resiliency/resiliency-design.md

 For sizing and configuration information, reach out to [Cobalt Iron support](https://www.cobaltiron.com/) For information about the methods, see [Secure Automated Backup with Compass summary](https://cloud.ibm.com/catalog/services/secure-automated-backup-with-compass\#about){: external}.

-- The ROI Estimator can be found [here](https://cobaltiron.valuestoryapp.com/savings-calculator/?mediafly_tco_calculator_conversion_source=site-heroslider).
+- The ROI Estimator can be found [ROI Estimator](https://cobaltiron.valuestoryapp.com/savings-calculator/?mediafly_tco_calculator_conversion_source=site-heroslider){: external}.

-- Rootvg restore method is required, such as mksysb stored/retrieved from Cloud Object Storage.
+- Rootvg restore method is required, such as Make System Backup (mksysb) stored/retrieved from Cloud Object Storage.
 The restored mksysb image applies the AIX configuration details while preserving the {{site.data.keyword.powerSys_notm}} deployed storage and networking resources.
 For more information, see [mksysb](/docs/power-iaas?topic=power-iaas-restoring-aix-mksysb-image).

 -   Check for Secure Automated Backup with Compass [region availability](https://cloud.ibm.com/catalog/services/secure-automated-backup-with-compass){: external}.